QuantEcon/lecture-python-programming.myst/source/rst/python_advanced_features.md

 The interpreter just keeps

 1. calling `f.__next__()` and binding `line` to the result
-1. executing the body of the loo
+1. executing the body of the loop

 This continues until a `StopIteration` error occurs.